A Personalised Formal Verification Framework for Monitoring Activities of Daily Living of Older Adults Living Independently in Their Homes: Introduction

 This study builds upon our previous work~\cite{contreras2024} which involved using public datasets~\cite{datasetMunguia2004}.
 It significantly extends it through the use of our own data, collected from multiple participants within an OA population in Edinburgh, Scotland.
 Using the combined sensor and contextual data, we automatically generate models based on the placement of sensors in each participant's home, while properties are manually encoded to reflect the unique requirements of each participant.

 The main contributions of this work are as follows:

 \begin{enumerate} \item A comprehensive framework integrating formal model verification with commercial sensors to capture ADL data in the homes of OAs.
 This is then extended with explicit contextual data.
-This facilitates the creation of personalised models and property specifications, linking ADL sensor events to OA preferences and needs. \item A rigorous and systematic approach for the specification of models and properties based on information acquired from semi-structured interviews with each participant \item Our approach is generalisable and we have applied it to a diverse range of OAs.
-Here we illustrate with two participants with contrasting ADLs. \end{enumerate}
+This facilitates the creation of personalised models and property specifications, linking ADL sensor events to OA preferences and needs. \item A rigorous and systematic approach for the specification of models and properties based on information acquired from semi-structured interviews with each participant \item Our approach is generalisable and has been applied to a diverse range of OAs.
+Here we illustrate it with two participants with contrasting ADLs. \end{enumerate}

 This paper is organised as follows: Section~\ref{sec:RelatedWork} discusses related work in sensor-based ADL monitoring and formal methods.
 Section~\ref{sec:SystemCompDataCollection} describes the main components of the framework and data collection.
 Section~\ref{sec:DataProcessAndModels} describes the data processing and personalised models.
 Section~\ref{sec:ExperimentAnalysisResults} describes the experiments and the results.
 In Section~\ref{sec:Conclusion} we present our conclusions and outline future work.